 - Click New Action to create a 'Send email' action that sends an email to the desired recipient(s).
-For details, see Send Email (on page 328). - In this example, this action is named Email a Sensor Report.
+For details, see Send Email (on page 331). - In this example, this action is named Email a Sensor Report.

-New Action

-Action Name Email a Sensor Report

-Action Send email

-Recipient Email Addresses IT-manager@raritan.com

-Use default settings

-SMTP Server Server Name: not configured Sender Email Address: not configured

-Settings can be changed in SMTP Server settings.

-Use Custom Log Message Use custom settings

-The following is the report of sensor #[EXTSENSOR] - [EXTSENSORNAME].

-[SENSORREPORT]

-Custom Log Message

-939 characters remaining.

-X Cancel ✓ Create

-• If intended, you can customize the email messages in this action.
+- New Action Action Name Email a Sensor Report \$ Send email Action IT-manager@raritan.com Recipient Email Addresses Use default settings Server Name: not configured Sender Email Address: not configured SMTP Server Settings can be changed in SMTP Server settings.
+Use custom settings Use Custom Log Message ~ The following is the report of sensor #[EXTSENSOR] - [EXTSENSORNAME].
+[SENSORREPORT] Custom Log Message 939 characters remaining. × Cancel Create - If intended, you can customize the email messages in this action.

 - Click New Action to create a 'Send sensor report' action that includes the 'Email a Sensor Report' action as its destination action.
-For details, see Send Sensor Report (on page 330). - In this example, this action is named Send Temperature Sensor Readings.
+For details, see Send Sensor Report (on page 333). - In this example, this action is named Send Temperature Sensor Readings.